-(d) removed the listing of any debt security or registration of a programme memorandum or, in the case of a foreign issuer, the JSE supplement; and/or
+(d) removed the listing of any debt security or registration of a programme memorandum or, in the case of a foreign issuer, the JSE supplement;

-(e) imposed a fine on an issuer, director, officer, employee or agent.
+(e) imposed a fine on an issuer, director, officer, employee or agent:

+(f) advised that, in its opinion, the retention of office as a director of any applicant issuer’s director(s), who shall be named, is prejudicial to the interests of investors.

 1.30 In a statement or announcement referred to in paragraph 1.29, the JSE may give reasons for such investigation, censure, suspension, removal or fine, as the case may be, and, in the case of an investigation, so much of the JSE’s conclusions or findings as it may, in its absolute discretion, deem necessary.